-Having said that, we need to make sure we continue to learn from the lessons of the recent past and try to make sure we have a properly resourced, strong and robust system in place in order to be able to support lone parents as country who are doing a remarkable job under extremely difficult circumstances.
+Having said that, we need to make sure we continue to learn from the lessons of the recent past and try to make sure we have a properly resourced, strong and robust system in place in order to be able to support lone parents who are doing a remarkable job under extremely difficult circumstances.
 The system needs to be much more responsive to the individual needs of people because, as I said, we are all human beings with different needs.

 Lone parents, no more than any other cohort in society, are not a homogenous, monolithic group.
 They need tailored, customised support and I ask the Minister to reflect very deeply on the report developed by the Joint Committee on Social Protection, take what is best from it and apply it to her work.

 I will be brief, but I want to try to address some of the issues which have been brought to my attention.
 I thank Senators for their comments.
 It is very interesting to hear different people's perspectives on a policy which, in the main, was very good.